hoylemd/Python/Binary Search/readme.txt

 The filename must be a valid path to a file containing a sorted list of integers.
 The target value must be an integer, but does not neccesarily have to exist in the given list.
+Success will be reported with the number of occurrances, and the index of the first one. failure will be reported simply.

 Error codes:
 0 - No error.
 Success